-Hone your students’ observation skills by asking them to observe two microscale reactions: neutralising citric acid and creating a lead iodide precipitate.
-Following integrated instructions, students will observe the dissolution of the crystals, colour change of the indicator and formation of the product
+Hone your learners’ observation skills by asking them to observe two microscale reactions: neutralising citric acid and creating a lead iodide precipitate.
+Following integrated instructions, learners will observe the dissolution of the crystals, colour change of the indicator and formation of the product.

 This microscale practical involves mixing chemicals in small drops of water on the instruction sheet and observing the reactions.